This alert was updated as of September 2020.

-- The property holder’s state of domicile
+- Property holder’s state of domicile

-- The state where the transaction took place
+- State where the transaction took place

 Determining the proper state can be complicated.
 It involves analyzing a cascading set of rules, and penalties may apply if a business doesn’t properly follow the rules or meet correct reporting conditions.